 In relation to the above, we may share your data with the following third parties:

 - Suppliers that provide IT support to IDC;

 What Are Your Rights?

-As a data subject under GDPR or UK GDPR, you have the following rights:
+As a data subject under GDPR, or under the DPA (if applicable), you have the following rights:

 The Right to Access: Upon your request, we will provide you with access to the personal data on you that we process, and we will send you a copy of that data.

 The Right to Receive Information: You may contact us at any time with a request to receive more information regarding the following: